 China-Pakistan Economic Corridor (CPEC)

+In 2013 a feasibility study was conducted through SNC Lavalin, a Canadian company providing engineering, procurement, and construction (EPC) services, which evaluated options of the expension of the Pakistani Transmission Line System.
+Based on this feasibility study the National Transmission & Despatch Company (NTDC) decided to build High Voltage DC Transmission Lines in order to transmit huge capacities of power from the Southern part of the country to the Central part.
 The Matiari-Lahore Transmission Line Project goes back to a Cooperation Agreement signed in 2015 during President Xi Jinping’s visit to Pakistan.
 In December 2017 State Grid Corporation of China (SGCC) and the Ministry of Water and Power of Pakistan entered into relevant agreements on the project at the 6th Meeting of Joint Cooperation Committee on China-Pakistan Economic Corridor.
 In May 2018 a Power Transmission Service and Implementation Agreement was signed.

 Projected Total Project Costs